-Graham received his law degree from Vermont Law School (J.D.
-2009, cum laude ), where he was a Head Notes Editor for the Vermont Law Review and a student clinician in the Environment and Natural Resources Law Clinic.
+Graham obtained his law degree from Vermont Law School where he was a Head Notes Editor for the Vermont Law Review and a student clinician in the Environment and Natural Resources Law Clinic.
 During law school, Graham clerked at the Wisconsin Department of Justice in the Environmental Protection Unit where he assisted in defending state agencies in a citizen suit alleging Clean Air Act new source review violations.

 Before law school, Graham worked on domestic social policy, with a focus on health care, and environment and energy policy for U.S. Senator Russ Feingold.
 Graham obtained his undergraduate degree from Carleton College with a major in Geology.

 Graham is identified as a “Rising Star” in the 2017 Edition of Super Lawyers